-Cabinet received a 2020-21 budget report on 30 July 2020, which it recommended to Council for approval at its meeting on 10 September 2020.
+Cabinet received a 2020-21 budget monitoring report on 30 July 2020, which it recommended to Council for approval at its meeting on 10 September 2020.
 The report estimated that the overspend for the year could be £5.7m, 32% against the net revenue budget, which after consideration of expected government support in the region of £2.6m resulted in a forecast budget gap of £3.05m for 2020-21.
+Since this report was agreed by Council, Government has agreed an additional £1.1m in funding for the 2020-21 financial year.